arXiv2Table: Toward Realistic Benchmarking and Evaluation for LLM-Based Literature-Review Table Generation: Experiments and Analyses

 \subsection{Validation of Utilization-Based Evaluation}

 To verify the reliability of synthesizing QA pairs using LLMs for evaluating tabular data, we conduct two complementary expert assessments.
 First, we invited the authors (as domain experts) to manually inspect a random sample of 200 QA pairs—spanning schema-level, unary value, and pairwise value comparisons.
 Annotators were asked to assess (1) whether each QA pair is firmly grounded in the source table, and (2) whether the LLM's answer is correct based on the generated target table.
 As shown in Table~\ref{tab:expert_validation}, the expert acceptance rates exceed 98\% in all categories, confirming the quality of the synthesized QA pairs.
+Note that Table~\ref{tab:human_alignment} measures evaluator–human agreement (reliability), not end-to-end table quality, so inter-method gaps are expected to be smaller than in Table~\ref{tab:maintable_eval_results}.

 Second, we conducted an additional human study to assess whether our LLM-based evaluation aligns with human judgment across different generation methods.
 For each method, we sampled 300 QA pairs, answered them using both LLMs and human annotators, and measured the agreement rate.
 As shown in Table~\ref{tab:human_alignment}, LLM and human “yes” response rates are highly consistent, with over 97\% agreement across all methods.
 These results reinforce the robustness of our evaluation framework, demonstrating that LLM-synthesized QA pairs provide a scalable and trustworthy proxy for human judgment in assessing semantically diverse tabular outputs.
 Specifically, these results indicate that the high agreement is not driven by an inherent bias of LLMs toward their own generated QA pairs.